How long do you have to make a medical negligence claim?

 There are certain exceptions to the time limits in medical negligence claims.
 These exceptions are generally when a child is involved, an adult who lacks mental capacity or where the victim has sadly died.

-For claims where a child (a person under the age of 18 years old) is involved, the 3 year limitation period will start to run on their 18th birthday and expire when they become 21 years old.
+For claims where a child (a person under the age of 18 years old) is involved, the three year limitation period will start to run on their 18th birthday and expire when they become 21 years old.

 Children are not legally able to lodge a claim themselves under the reach the age of 18 years old, however, a ‘Litigation Friend’ (generally a parent or close family member) is able to make a claim on their behalf.